ghc/ghc/docs/users_guide/glasgow_exts.rst

          foo :: forall x. x -> [x]

-GHC currently does kind checking before expanding synonyms (though even that could be changed)..
+GHC currently does kind checking before expanding synonyms (though even that could be changed).

-After expanding type synonyms, GHC does validity checking on types, looking for the following mal-formedness which isn't detected simply by kind checking:
+After expanding type synonyms, GHC does validity checking on types, looking for the following malformedness which isn't detected simply by kind checking:

 -  Type constructor applied to a type involving for-alls (if